La vía peatonal más famosa de América.

 You then make your final payment either entering the same ONLINE SYSTEM with your reservation reference code or via western union or contact us for bank details.
 Once we receive your payment in full we send you a further email with your confirmation and final briefing details.

 5.- The student US$40 discount for use of student cards is regulated by the park itself, not SAS Travel.
 All student ISIC cards are validated by the control of the park and only accepted if you scanned a clear copy of your valid ISIC card through with your deposit at the time of booking and it was confirmed.
 A Youth Travel card or International Teachers cards are not accepted by the control.

 6.- You must carry your original passport and valid ISIC card (if applicable) on the trail, If you do not take the correct original passport as indicated in your permit, the control will annul your permit and refuse you entrance to the trail.
 If for any reason, you organize a new passport after we have purchased your permits, you must bring the old passport with you, or if this is impossible advise us in writing with a scan of the old passport and your new passport for us to present to the INC with official documentation to avoid problems.
-Administration charge for this formal change is (US$ 15 pp)
+Administration charge for this formal change if not done at least 5 weeks in advance is (US$ 15 pp)

-7.- Unless you hire an extra shared porter you need to carry your back pack, sleeping bag and a mattress (both 3.8 Kgms), personal items, clothing and water for the day to drink, if you want an extra shared porter (for the full trip) you must have booked this with your original booking form as they require permits as well or send us an email immediately. (firstname.lastname@example.org)
+7.- Unless you hire an extra shared porter you need to carry your back pack, sleeping bag and a mattress (both 3.8 Kgms), personal items, clothing and water for the day to drink, if you want an extra shared porter (for the full trip) you must indicate this in your reservation form as they require permits as well or send us an email immediately. (firstname.lastname@example.org)